Orleans High School: Athletics

 The school's teams, known as the Orleans Bulldogs, compete in Indiana High School Athletic Association size classification A in the Patoka Lake Conference.
-Teams are fielded in baseball, basketball, cross country, golf, softball, track, and volleyball.
-In boys basketball, after 11 years with the program, the current record for Coach Bradley stands at 198 wins and 71 losses.
-This brings him to an impressive win percentage of 74%.
-During his time at the school, Coach Bradley has led the boys to multiple Sectional championships.
-In boys baseball, Coach Wheeler has led to Bulldogs to a number of IHSAA Class A Sectional victories, as well as one Regional title in 2006, the farthest any team in school history has gone in the state tournament.
+Teams are fielded in baseball, basketball, cross country, golf, softball, track and field, and volleyball.
+The school's most successful sport has been boys basketball as the Bulldogs have won 16 Sectional championships, the first coming in 1953.
+The boys basketball program has also won two Regional titles, one Semi-State title, and one State championship title.
+The Bulldogs captured the school's first IHSAA State title in any sport when the boys basketball team defeated Clinton Prairie High School at Gainbridge Fieldhouse in Indianapolis to win the 2025 IHSAA 1A Boys Basketball State Championship.
+This marked the first time that any athletic team in Orange County has won a State title.
+It also marked the farthest any Orleans athletics team had advanced in the state tournament since the Bulldogs boys basketball team advanced to the state championship round in 1913.

 Band

 The Orleans Jr. Sr. High school marching band is called the Orleans Bulldog Regiment.
 The band competes in the Indiana ISSMA in Class D. They have made it to state four times.
 In 1992, they received 10th place.
 In 1998, they received 3rd place.
 In 1999, they received 2nd place.
 The band returned to state in 2010, placing 10th in Class D. The Orleans Bulldog Regiment has also hosted The Orleans Pep Band Invitational since 2008.
+Orleans is known for having one of the top high school pep bands in the state of Indiana.

 Academic Super Bowl

 The Orleans High School academic team won state championship banners in the Indiana Academic Super Bowl in 2004 (Fine Arts), 2006 (Interdisciplinary), 2009 (Fine Arts), 2011 (English, Fine Arts, Social Studies), 2012 (Social Studies), 2015 (English, Fine Arts), 2016 (Social Studies), and 2017 (Fine Arts, Social Studies).

-Thirty-two Orleans academic squads earned state finalist honors in 1997,1999-2007,2009-2012, 2014, 2015, and 2017.
-The Orleans team has won the Patoka Lake Academic Conference Invitational eleven of the past twelve years (2006-2017).
+Thirty-two Orleans academic squads earned state finalist honors in 1997, 1999–2007, 2009–2012, 2014, 2015, and 2017.
+The Orleans team has won the Patoka Lake Academic Conference Invitational eleven of the past twelve years (2006–2017).

 Orleans High School academic coaches, Kristina Hole and Leah Morgan, were honored in 2014 with the Dick Ramey Above and Beyond Award by the Indiana Association of School Principals.